Motivic integration and Milnor fiber: Thom-Sebastiani formula

-The restrictions of $g^N + f_{(\ell)}$ to the sets denoted by the union terms on the right-hand side are all definable functions onto $1^{\sharp\sharp}$, and hence Remark~\ref{int:to:resac} may be applied to them; to curb excess of notation, these functions and other similar ones below shall just be denoted by their respective domains, as we have done for sets of the form $\mdl X^\sharp_{f, \gamma}$. \end{nota}
+corresponding to the five terms encoded by the combinatorial data in Figure~\ref{TS:fig}, in the same order as presented thereabout.
+The restriction of $g^N + f_{(2, \ell)}$ to each part is a definable function onto $1^{\sharp\sharp}$ and hence is an object of $\VF^{\ac}$; to curb excess of notation, these functions and other similar ones below shall just be denoted by their respective domains.

-\begin{hyp} From here on we assume that, in the sequence $(m_2, N, m_3, \ldots, m_\ell)$, each number is sufficiently large relative to the data in question that involve only the numbers before it.
-This condition will become clear and precise in the discussion below when it is needed, so we will not labor further here to explain it.
-We do note, however, that it is not necessarily the case that each number is greater than the numbers before it. \end{hyp}